-In chapter four of his first epistle to the Thessalonians, Paul writes, “Make it your goal to live a quiet life, minding your own business and working with your hands, just as we instructed you before.
-Then people who are not believers will respect the way you live, and you will not need to depend on others.”
+In chapter four of his first epistle to the Thessalonians, Paul writes, “Make it your goal to live a quiet life, minding your own business and working with your hands, just as we instructed you before.”

 The grace of the Lord Jesus Christ be with your spirit.